 - Example 2: £100 (your deposit) + £100 (casino bonus) x 30 (wagering requirements) = £6000.
 While the wagering is double that of the first example, there sticky bonus actually has a benefit – you will start wagering right away and with a much larger balance that allows you to play more aggressively.

 The best approach on how to beat wagering requirements

-To wager a casino bonus is not easy, but the fact is that bonuses give players a slight edge over the casino.
-If that wasn’t the case, casinos would give players a bonus on more or less every deposit.
-The bonuses allow players to take bigger risks and play more aggressively while also extending the play time which, in turn, increases the chance of finding a “hot” slot.
+To wager a casino bonus is not easy, but the fact is that bonuses give players a slight edge over the casino (known as EV+).
+If that wasn’t the case, casinos would offer players bonuses on every deposit.
+The truth is that bonuses allow players to take bigger risks and play more aggressively while also extending the play time which, in turn, increases the chance of landing a big win.

 To be able to beat wagering requirements, it’s usually necessary to land wins of at least 300-400 times your stake or, alternatively, stick to low variance slots.
-It can be a good idea to start more aggressively and play some high variance games and chase those really really massive wins, especially if the wagering requirements are high.
-If later on it becomes evident that you’re likely to make it, it can be a good idea to back off a little and play slots with lower volatility and lower risk to finish the wagering without losing too much money.
+It can be a good idea to start more aggressively, play some high variance games and chase those massive wins, especially if the wagering requirements are high.
+If, later on, it becomes evident that you’re likely to make it, it can be a good idea to back off a little and play slots of lower volatility to finish the wagering without losing too much money.